A queer Kac-Moody construction: Introduction

-One outcome of Theorem \ref{theorem_intro_completely_uncoupled} is that the only finite-type, completely uncoupled qKM root system we can obtain is $A(n)$, and ultimately the only algebra we can get (up to central extensions/quotients and derivations/commutator subalgebras) is $\q(n)$.
-Thus it shows that there cannot be a queer version of other simple root systems, which is clear from the lack of any simple algebra of this form, but difficult to perceive otherwise.
+\end{enumerate} \end{theorem} One outcome of Theorem \ref{theorem_intro_completely_uncoupled} is that the only finite-type, completely uncoupled QKM root system we can obtain is $A(n)$, and ultimately the only algebra we can get (up to central extensions/quotients and derivations/commutator subalgebras) is $\q(n)$.
+Thus it shows that there cannot be a type Q version of other simple root systems.

-Another outcome is the existence of two nontrivial completely uncoupled finite-growth Lie superalgebra $\q^{\pm}_{(2,2)}$.
+Another outcome is the existence of two nontrivial completely uncoupled finite-growth Lie superalgebras $\q^{\pm}_{(2,2)}$.
 These Lie superalgebras both have root system of type $A^{(1)}_{1}$, and contain $\widehat{\s\l}_{2}$ as a subalgebra.
-In a future work it will be shown that $\q^{+}_{(2,2)}$ is the $\s\o(3)$-superconformal algebra $K(3,1,0,0)$ in the notation of \cite{KL}.
+The following will be shown in future work: \begin{theorem} The Lie superalgebra $\q_{(2,2)}^+$ is isomorphic to the $d=2$, $\NN=3$ twisted superconformal algebra, and $\q_{(2,2)}^-$ is isomorphic to the $d=2$, $\NN=4$ twisted superconformal algebra. \end{theorem}

+In the language of \cite{KL}, these superalgebras are $\s\o(3)$ and $\s\o(4)$ superconformal algebras.
+We can also naturally produce the twisted, $d=2$, $\NN=1,2$ superconformal algebras via our construction; see Section \ref{section ramond}.